 Although the data is this thesis has lead to some interesting conclusions, especially about the effect of reversal rate on particle diffusion, it has raised more questions than it has answered.
 The simple model presented in this thesis is an incredible tool for investigating complex arrangements of surface-attached cells, but the focus in this work has been on a single set of parameters.
 The next step should be an investigation into how parameters such as tether length impact the flagellar dynamics.
-This would be especially interesting as it would mean that the best position for the sphere along the flagellar helical length but it could be that the experimental field is better captured by placing the sphere at the tip for example.
+This would be especially interesting as it would mean that the best position for the sphere along the flagellum to be investigated.
+During this work, the sphere was placed half way along the flagellar helical length but it could be that the experimental field is better captured by placing the sphere at the tip for example.
 This would also be an interesting study because there is experimental data of the motion of a tracer bead attached to a sheared flagellum [124].
 If, in the simple model, the tether length was shortened, this would almost exactly replicate this experimental set-up.
 From this, parameters such as k_H could be better fit by direct comparison to experimental data.